How to Adopt

 Settling In: After you pick up your new pet, we encourage you to maintain contact with us or your veterinarian in case you have questions about integrating the pet into your home with minimal stress.
 The settling-in process can take a few minutes, hours or days, depending on the individual cat and other pets in the home.

 We ask you to be patient with your new family member, give them at least one week to settle in, and don’t hesitate to call and ask us for assistance.

-Our take on declawing: Declawing is a drastic measure that is rarely necessary.
+Our take on declawing: Declawing is rarely necessary.
 Before you declaw your adopted cat, please talk to us or to your vet to discuss alternatives.
 There are many cheaper, safer and less painful ways to protect your belongings.